sixhop/AutoMySQLBackup/README.md

 Backup your mysql server with ease by using this adjusted script.
 If you encounter any errors feel free to [drop an issue](https://github.com/sixhop/AutoMySQLBackup/issues/new). :)

-For more Information check out http://www.sixhop.net/.
+For more Information check out [managed hosting by sixhop.net](http://www.sixhop.net/).

 Deutsche Version
 ================